cssnr/actions-up-action/README.md

 #### exclude

-CSV or Newline Delimited list of excludes.
+CSV or Newline List of Action Regex to Exclude.
 See [azat-io/actions-up#cli-excludes](https://github.com/azat-io/actions-up?tab=readme-ov-file#cli-excludes) for more details.

 <details><summary>View CSV and Newline Examples</summary>